Immigration Services For Employees Of Payap University

 Carry a photocopy of your passport in your wallet in case of emergency, and keep the original some place safe.

 All international staff are required to have a work permit to work at Payap.
-The OI will need to make a copy of your passport, three 1.5-inch photographs, a form with your signature, and a 10 baht duty stamp.
-The OI will provide you with the necessary forms and coordinate your application.
-You must respond to any requests for information and paperwork from the OI promptly or you may be in violation of the law.
+The IA will need to make a copy of your passport, three 1.5-inch photographs, a form with your signature, and a 10 baht duty stamp.
+The IA will provide you with the necessary forms and coordinate your application.
+You must respond to any requests for information and paperwork from the IA promptly or you may be in violation of the law.

 TM30 “Receipt of Notification”